 Wandering through the rooms and around the courtyards and gardens at the Dali home in Port Lligat is like a magical mystery tour.
-These are but a few images that were captured by my lens.
+These are but a few images that were seen through the lens of my camera.
 Does the pool have the shape of a penis?
 Male and female body parts are prevalent in the works of Dali.

-Dali was one of the most unique artists of the 20th Century.
+Salvador Dali was one of the most unique artists of the 20th Century.
 He was a painter, a sculptor and an architect; a jewelry designer, photographer and filmmaker.
 He was a self-promoter and one of the earliest performance artists.
-To say that his life work and his ever changing views of the world were unconventional would be an understatement.
+To say that his life work and his ever-changing views of the world were unconventional would be an understatement.